Currency Exchange Study: How to Save on International Spending

 Charles Schwab High Yield Investor Checking

-But with the banking system becoming increasingly digital, it makes sense for the easiest way to buy things in a foreign currency to be with plastic.
-Why waste the time exchanging physical currency and risk carrying it around when a credit card handles the process automatically and gives the best possible exchange rates in the process?
-You’re going to save relative to a bank or airport kiosk exchange no matter what card you use, but getting a credit card with no foreign fees is an easy way to reduce costs even more.
-Just remember to get such a card before booking anything through a foreign-based company because if the transaction gets processed outside of the U.S., it will trigger a foreign surcharge.
+You’ll save money no matter what card you use, but a credit card with no foreign fees will reduce your costs even more.
+Just remember to get such a card before booking anything through a foreign-based company.
+If the transaction is processed outside of the U.S., it will trigger a foreign fee.

 2. Bring a debit card with low international ATM withdrawal fees as well